Abhishek9253/SentimentAnalyzer/README.md

 # Sentiment_Analyzer_Project for IBDM Movies Reviews
+This project involves the development of a sentiment analysis tool for IMDb movie reviews, leveraging machine learning (ML) and natural language processing (NLP) techniques.
+The system is trained and evaluated using a large dataset of **150,000 IMDb movie reviews**, providing a diverse and extensive base for learning and prediction.

 # Project Objective:
-To develop a sentiment analysis system that automatically classifies the sentiment of movie reviews from IMDb into positive, negative, or neutral categories.
-This system will use machine learning algorithms and natural language processing techniques to understand and analyze textual data.
+To develop a sentiment analysis system that automatically classifies the sentiment of movie reviews from IMDb into **positive or negative categories**.
+This system will use **machine learning algorithms** and **natural language processing techniques** to understand and analyze textual data.
 The sentiment analysis will provide valuable insights into movie reviews by determining the overall public sentiment towards a movie.

 # The project will be structured in the following phases: